What are the world oldest cosmetic brands?

 Vaseline, now owned by Unilever, is now used as a makeup remover and a lip balm, amongst many other things, and it was first patented in 1872 by Robert Chesebrough.
 Chesebrough discovered the healing properties of petroleum jelly when he visited the oil fields of Chesebrough and he found that the oil workers were using something called “rod wax”, a residue they found on the oil pumps, to heal cuts and burns.
 Chesebrough took samples of this “rod wax” back with him and patented it as Vaseline.

-Penhaligon’s is an English perfume house that was founded in 1972 by a barber named William Henry Penhaligon.
+Penhaligon’s is an English perfume house that was in the late 1860s by a barber named William Henry Penhaligon.
 It is said that Penhaligon got the idea for his first scent, Hammam Bouquet, from the smells that he could smell coming from a Turkish bath that operated near to his barber shop in London.
 You can still buy that original scent today, along with a full range of body lotions, shower gels and talcum powders.

 7. Elizabeth Arden